Timiodon/TFWR-Translations/IT/docs/scripting/continue.md

 	if can_harvest():
 		harvest()`

-Nei cicli annidati `continue` influenza sempre il ciclo più interno.
+Nei cicli annidati, `continue` influisce sempre sul ciclo più interno.

 `for i in range(10):
 	for j in range(10):